• Free shipping on all orders

 Cardboard tube maze obstacles are beginner-friendly challenges for hamsters that are new to mazes.
 You can easily incorporate them into a cardboard maze and cut them to shorter lengths to encourage shy hamsters to go through them.

-Once your hamster gets used to going through cardboard tubes, you can start to connect them together to make them longer.
+Once your hamster gets used to going through cardboard tubes, you can start to connect them to make them longer.
 You can also cut holes in the middle of the tube to create multiple entryways.

 5. Digging Tower Maze Piece